|Nutritional Guidelines (per serving)|

 Ditch those frozen veggie burgers in favor of this fresh and homemade recipe.
 If you've ever had latkes or potato pancakes, you know that potatoes absorb the flavors added to them quite well, giving you a savory taste with a satisfying texture that is both crunchy and soft.

-- 1 can black beans (about 1 2/3 cups if you're using fresh cooked)
+1 (15-ounce) can black beans, or 1 2/3 fresh cooked

-- 1 cup corn (frozen or canned is fine)
+1 cup corn, fresh, frozen, or canned

-- 1/2 teaspoon garlic salt (or seasoned salt, to taste)
+1/2 teaspoon garlic salt, to taste

 Gather the ingredients.

-Shape the mixture into patties about 1/2-inch thick.
+Shape the mixture into patties about 1/2 inch thick.

 Serve on burger buns with your choice of toppings.